-- The Silence Feature is for your convenience only and will not correct a CO problem.
+The Silence Feature is for your convenience only and will not correct a CO problem.
 Always check your home for a potential problem after any alarm.
-Failure to do so can result in injury or death. - NEVER remove the batteries from your CO Alarm to silence the horn.
+Failure to do so can result in injury or death.

+NEVER unplug your CO Alarm to silence the horn.
 Use the silence feature.
-Removing the batteries removes your protection!
+Unplugging the CO Alarm removes your protection!
 See "If Your CO Alarm Sounds" for details on responding to an alarm.